trento-project/wanda/guides/specification.md

 ## Facts

-Facts are various types of information that the engine can discover on the target infrastructure.
+Facts are the core data on which the engine evaluates the state of the target infrastructure.
-Examples include (but are not limited to) installed packages, cluster state, and configuration files' content.
+Examples include (but are not limited to) installed packages, cluster state, and configuration files content.

-The process of determining the value of a declared fact during Check execution is referred to as _Facts Gathering_ and it is the job of the [_Gatherers_](./gatherers.md).
+The process of determining the value of a declared fact during Check execution is referred to as _Facts Gathering_ and it is the responsibility of the [_Gatherers_](./gatherers.md).
-Think of gatherers as being functions that have a name and accept argument(s).
+Gatherers could be seen as functions that have a name and accept argument(s).

 That said, a fact declaration contains: